jainhshr/Node.js-API-s/readme.md

 The final running code is **run.js**, but the code is also split into small parts and uploaded for better understanding.

 Check **package.json** to check the dependencies needed to run the code.

+Run Script.py to read all the csv file from a particular folder name and try to upload to the server using the /upload API.